 - 1. Identify the most common etiologies of oral cancer and its incidence within the population. - 2.
 Review the basic histology of the oral mucosa and the changes that occur with premalignant and malignant lesions and their patterns of occurrence. - 3.
 Compare and contrast erythroplakic lesions and leukoplakic lesions. - 4.
 Distinguish among the varied diagnostic procedures for suspicious oral lesions and the classification and staging of those that are found to be malignant. - 5.
-Review the principles of and the complications from radiotherapy utilized postsurgically for patients with oral cancer. - List dental procedures that should be completed before surgery and radiotherapy that can minimize oral complications after the completion of these treatment modalities. - Explain the basic principles by which chemotherapeutic agents exert their cytotoxic effect. - 8.
+Review the principles of and the complications from radiotherapy utilized postsurgically for patients with oral cancer. - List dental procedures that should be completed before surgery and radiotherapy that can minimize oral complications after the completion of these treatment modalities. - 7.
+Explain the basic principles by which chemotherapeutic agents exert their cytotoxic effect. - 8.
 Discuss the serious chemotherapy-induced infections of oral origin that can be disseminated systemically. - 9.
 List other common oral effects of chemotherapy.

-EVIDENCE-BASED PRACTICE RECOMMENDATION Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+Sections marked with this symbol include evidence-based practice recommendations.
+The level of evidence and/or strength evidence-based PRACTICE RECOMMENDATION so you may determine the validity or relevance of the so you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.